tmforum-oda/oda-ca-docs/Decision-Log/0022-modular-independent-operators.md

 The Component CRD will be significantly reduced in size and scope.
 It will only contain:
 - Component metadata (name, version, description, etc.)
-- References to the sub-resources rather than embedding their full specifications
 - Core component lifecycle information

 The Component CRD will no longer embed the complete structure of sub-CRDs.
 Instead, sub-resources will be declared as independent Kubernetes resources.
+The sub-resources will include a label to declare that they are part of the component and at deployment-time the Component operator will build a parent-child relationship between the Component CRD and all the sub-resources (as it already does for standard Kubernetes resources).

 ### 2. Package Sub-CRDs as Independent Resources